poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 The orange colour in the logo is supposed to represent the sunshine, similar to the yellow sun bum logo.

-Another popular UK sunscream brand is topic skin care.
+Another popular UK suns cream brand is topic skin care.
 They brand themselves as

 >  BEAUTY WITH A CONSCIENCE
 >
-> A brand that puts animals and the enviroment first-
+> A brand that puts animals and the environment first-
 >
 > ![Tropic great barrier reef suncream](../uploads/reef-suncream.webp)